pavans99/coe332/homework05/README.md

 	git clone https://github.com/pavans99/coe332.git

 Then move into the directory coe332/homework05.
 At this point start the Redis server by executing the command specified in the instructions for running the Redis server.
+It should be noted that the Redis port may have changed.
+If the Redis port has changed, then the script app.py will have to be changed.
+To view the Redis container ID run the command:

+	docker ps

+Then find the container ID associated with the name "hw5-redis".
+Then run

+	docker inspect <contained_id> | grep IPAddress

+Which will print the IP address.
+Line 11 of app.py is

+	rd = redis.Redis(host='172.17.0.13', port=6379)

+The argument of "host" must be changed to whatever IP address was found using "docker inspect".
+The IP address given is the one that I usually had, but it occasionally changed when restarting the Redis server.

 At this point there are two options.
 One can run the command

 	make